 When growing herbs indoors, don’t combine multiple herbs in one container.
 This is a fine practice when growing herbs outside or if you have a self-contained light system such as the Aerogarden setup.

 You may need to rotate your herbs to improve the air circulation or adjust the amount of light they receive.
 One herb may come under attack by an indoor pest like fruit flies or need to be soaked in the sink if you forget to water it.
 It is much easier to grow herbs inside when you use separate pots.
 This allows you to address each plant’s needs individually.

 Those great little multi-herb planters you find in the grocery or garden centers are fine temporarily.
 But if you want to have long-term success growing herbs indoors, then consider giving each herb its own container.

 6. Flush Indoor Herb Pots with Water To Remove Fertilizer Salt Buildup.

 Fertilizer buildup can occur when growing herbs indoors in pots.
 We need to fertilize our plants to keep them healthy.
 However, over time a salt residue can be left behind.
 Salts may also be deposited from your tap water.
 You will see a white substance starting to accumulate along the rim of the herb’s container.
-This buildup is also in the soil which if left untreated over time can cause your herbs to suffer.
+This buildup is also in the soil, which, if left untreated, can cause your herbs to suffer.